RedHatInsights/insights-data-schemas/docs/external-pipeline/ccx_data_pipeline.md

 ## Required attributes

-Data produced by `ccx_data_pipeline` is in JSON format with the following four top-level required attributes:
+Data produced by `ccx_data_pipeline` is in JSON format with the following five top-level required attributes:

 * `OrgID` (positive integer with organization ID)